Green Steps To Sustainable Tourism

 The unit, whose mandate is to protect the wildlife and habitat of the Victoria Falls area from all forms of commercial and subsistence poaching, began with three scouts, but now has 17, operating regular patrols.
 VFAPU works in close co-operation with the National Parks and Wildlife Management Authority and the Zimbabwe Republic Police, to achieve many successes.

-VFAPU has so far removed more than 22,000 wire snares from its operational area, saved the lives of nearly 200 mammals injured in snares and arrested nearly 700 hardened poachers.
-Victoria Falls Safari Lodge remains committed to supporting VFAPU, with our major annual fundraiser, the VFAPU Golf Day, raising $26,300 for the unit in 2016.
+VFAPU has so far removed nearly 22,500 wire snares from its operational area, saved the lives of 243 mammals injured in snares and arrested nearly 792 hardened poachers.
+Victoria Falls Safari Lodge remains committed to supporting VFAPU, with our major annual fundraiser, the VFAPU Golf Day, raising nearly USD160,000 for the unit in the last seven years alone.
 We also pay the salaries of six scouts and contribute to supplies as necessary.

-As Victoria Falls town grows, it is crucial that as much waste as possible is recycled and composted, thus reducing the amount of litter on the streets and the volume of waste going to the town’s dumpsite.
+As Victoria Falls town grows, it is crucial that as much waste as possible is recycled and composted, thus reducing the amount of litter in rivers and wilderness areas, and the town’s dumpsite.
+It is critical as much recyclable product as possible is collected before it reaches the dump as Victoria Falls does not have a proper landfill site.

 Currently the project is operating from an AAT-owned site but as the project develops, it will relocate to a larger recycling area which has been designated by the Victoria Falls Municipality.